tomknig/ethereum-batch-deposit/README.md

 ###### Interacting

-There are 32 validators running, awaiting activation, with their keys derived the following mnemonic:
+32 validators are pre-configured and await activation.
+Their keys are derived from the following mnemonic:

 ``` text
 flee title shaft evoke stable vote injury ten strong farm obtain pause record rural device cotton hollow echo good acquire scrub buzz vacant liar
 ```

-To deposit to one or multiple of these validators, you'll need to first create deposit data.
+You'll need create deposit data first to deposit to one or multiple of these validators.
 The following examples use `ethdo` as mentioned in the testing section.

 ``` shell
 export WITHDRAWAL_ADDRESS=0x4E9A3d9D1cd2A2b2371b8b3F489aE72259886f1A